Kenzo2160/Knz-Shader-Android/README.md

 # Knz-Shaders
-Shaders that only support mobiles Awesome shadows And Reflections
+This Shaders Contain From Open4ES Shaders

+Better Performance And Awesome Shaders Made By Kenzo